conoroshea1996/elderJsTest/src/routes/blog/careers-page-barely-hanging-can-fix.md

 ---
-title: "A quick to-do list on how to improve your bad careers page"
+title: 'A quick to-do list on how to improve your bad careers page'
-date: "2016-06-07"
+date: '2016-06-07'
 categories:
-  - "culture-branding"
+  - 'culture-branding'
 tags:
-  - "recruitment-management-system"
+  - 'recruitment-management-system'
-slug: "careers-page-barely-hanging-can-fix"
+slug: 'careers-page-barely-hanging-can-fix'
-seoTitle: "How to fix your bad careers page I Recruitment management system"
+seoTitle: 'How to fix your bad careers page I Recruitment management system'
 seoDescription: "A Bad Careers Page and Complicated application processes are the bane of any job hunter’s existence.
 Ensure that you're converting clicks into applicants."
-author: "Orla-Hodnett"
+author: 'Orla-Hodnett'
-coverImage: "/images/dilapidated.jpg"
+coverImage: '/images/dilapidated.jpg'
 ---

 Career sites are rarely pretty and rarely functional.
 We've all had the frustration of having to fill out our job history, despite having uploaded a CV.
 We've also pressed submit on an application, only to be left wondering if the application was received or successful.